arunaelentari/notes/README.md

 }

 ```
-When you run this function, you should get an output `Hi there, gophers.` and on a line below `Buy chipmunks.`.
+When you run this function, you should get an output `Hi there, gophers.` and on a line below `Bye chipmunks.`.
 Note that you need to place a dot before `\n` for it to appear on the same line.

+We will keep exploring more functions later.
+For now, just remember that a function as something that typically takes an input as its arguments and returns an output.

+## **On types** ##
+Before exploring functions further, let me first introduce types.
+Broadly speaking, a type is a set of things.
+For instance, I can have a type `age` which is a set of values for age.
+These will be in integer form, so we will write it as `type age int`.
+Types are valuebale because they are defined only ones and can be used in several functions (?).
+Go has several built-in data types such as integers `uint8` (unsigned 8 bit integer), `uint16` (unsigned 16 bit integer), etc.

 ## **On packages and functions** ##